 - Client Dependency – Solopreneurs and individual freelancers can’t work for more than a few clients at any given point in time.
 So if a large client moves on, it can mean a lot of impact on earnings for the freelancer.

-- Working for the business – When an individual freelancer is working for the business to meet deadlines and complete the deliverables, he is very unlikely to work on the business.
+- Working for the business – When an individual freelancer is working for the company to meet deadlines and complete the deliverables, he is doubtful to work on the business.
 There is very little work done on the planing a roadmap to take it to the next level.

 - Price competitive nature – In some technologies like web design or data entry, clients are often looking to get the job done for as little as possible.

-The threats in the SWOT Analysis of Freelancers
+The threats in the SWOT Analysis of Freelancing

 - Freelancing site shuts down – If a freelancer depends only on one site for clients, it can mean one can lose everything overnight if the account is suspended.
 Many freelancers who relied heavily on Elance for clients found it tough to thrive in the Upwork environment.

-- Bad reviews and feedback – One bad rating on freelancing site can mean a loss of many more businesses opportunities in the future.
+- Bad reviews and feedback – One bad rating on freelancing sites can mean a loss of many more business opportunities in the future.
 It can also mean no work from the site for the foreseeable future.